-Andy Campbell will be co-judging the if:book and Unicorn Student Awards.
+Andy Campbell will be co-judging the if:book UK New Media Writing Prize, and the Unicorn Student Award.
 Andy Campbell is the Digital Director for arts/media organisation One to One Development Trust and the founder/lead author of One to One’s award-winning in-house Virtual Reality and digital fiction development studio Dreaming Methods.
 He has been producing cutting-edge electronic literature and experimental narrative games for over 20 years.
 One of his most recent projects Digital Fiction Curios in collaboration with digital artist and film-maker Judi Alston and Professor Alice Bell from Sheffield Hallam University is an immersive archive that uniquely houses early works of digital writing.

-Lisa Gee will be among the judges of the if:book Award and Unicorn Student Prize.
+Lisa Gee will be among the judges of the if:book UK New Media Writing Prize, and Unicorn Student Prize.
 Lisa Gee is a Research Associate on the Ego-Media Project at Kings College London and a post-doctoral researcher at the Fitzwilliam Museum, University of Cambridge.
 She has recently completed her PhD in Digital Writing by Practice at Bath Spa University and is an author and editor.

-Amira Hanafi will be co-judging the Main Prize.
+Amira Hanafi will be co-judging the if:book Uk New Media Writing Prize.
 Amira is a writer and artist living in Cairo.
 Her work, ‘A dictionary of the revolution’, won the NMWP 2018, as well as the Public Library Prize for Electronic Literature.
 She has exhibited most recently at Sodų 4 in Vilnius, Studio XX in Montréal, and Flux Factory in New York.
 She is the author of ‘Forgery’ (Green Lantern Press 2011) and ‘Minced English’, as well as a number of limited edition artist’s books and electronic publications.

 Jackie Kennedy will be judging the Unicorn Student award.
 Since joining Unicorn in 1998 Jacqueline has had a variety of roles, the majority of which were centered around the Digital Learning area of the core Unicorn business.
 This included, project management, operational direction, course visualization and development and quality assurance through to her current role, awarded in 2012, of Chief Operating Office.
 Throughout this time Jacqueline has been responsible for the management and delivery of more than 300 creative eLearning projects, large and small.
 Jacqueline’s passion for lifelong learning, across professional qualifications and soft skills has led her to continue to study frequently throughout her career.

 Kayt Lackie is a Canadian writer, artist and musician.
+Kayt will be judging the if:book UK New Media Writing Prize and the Unicorn Student Award.
 As Kayt Burgess, she publishes fiction, poetry and plays in a variety of genres.
 Her first novel Heidegger Stairwell won the infamous 3 Day Novel Contest and was published by 3 Day Books and Arsenal Pulp Press.
 It was shortlisted for the 2013 ReLit Award for Fiction.
 Her second novel Connection at Newcombe is due out Autumn 2020.
 She was a recurring scriptwriter on the augmented reality fitness app Zombies, Run!.
 She received her Ph.D. in Digital Writing from Bath Spa University where she also taught on the BA in creative writing.
 Kayt’s research focuses on multimodal and transmedia literature, as well as extended reality and community storytelling.
 Currently she is the Artistic Director of The VESSEL Transmedia Storytelling Lab in Northern Ontario, Canada.
 Kayt.ca

 Sam Loveridge will be judging the Future Journalism Award.
 Sam is a gaming digital journalist currently rocking it as the Global Editor-In-Chief at GamesRadar+ (one of Future’s high profile digital brands) with a brilliant team.
 Sam’s previous positions include Gaming Editor at FANDOM, Digital Spy and Trusted Reviews.
 Before this, Sam had a brief and successful stint as a successful freelancer, where she wrote for The Guardian, Empire magazine, GamesRadar+, TechRadar, GamesTM, GamesMaster and more